test-kitchen/kitchen-dokken/README.md

 ### Minimalist images
 The Distros (debian, centos, etc) will typically manage an official image on the Docker Hub.
-They are really pushing the boundaries of minimalist images.. well beyond what has laid to disk as part of an installer driven "base installation".
+They are really pushing the boundaries of minimalist images, well beyond what is typically laid to disk as part of a "base installation".

-Very often, an image will come with a package manager, gnu core-utils, and that's about it.
-This can differ greatly from what is found in Vagrant and popular IaaS images.
+Very often, an image will come with a package manager, GNU coreutils, and that's about it.
+This can differ greatly from what is found typical Vagrant and IaaS images.

-Because of this, might be necessary to "cheat" and install some prerequisites into the image before running Chef, Serverspec, or your own programs.
+Because of this, it is often necessary to "cheat" and install prerequisites into the image before running Chef, Serverspec, or your own programs.

 To help with this, the Dokken driver provides an `intermediate_instructions` directive.
-Here is an example from httpd
+Here is an example from `httpd`

 ```
 platforms: